awsdocs/amazon-redshift-developer-guide/doc_source/r_WHERE_oracle_outer.md

 # Oracle\-Style Outer Joins in the WHERE Clause<a name="r_WHERE_oracle_outer"></a>

 For Oracle compatibility, Amazon Redshift supports the Oracle outer\-join operator \(\+\) in WHERE clause join conditions\.
-This operator is intended for use only in defining outer\-join conditions; do not try to use it in other contexts\.
+This operator is intended for use only in defining outer\-join conditions; don't try to use it in other contexts\.
 Other uses of this operator are silently ignored in most cases\.

 An outer join returns all of the rows that the equivalent inner join would return, plus non\-matching rows from one or both tables\.
 In the FROM clause, you can specify left, right, and full outer joins\.
 In the WHERE clause, you can specify left and right outer joins only\.